 Wallace Community College recognizes a number of Advanced Placement courses that are taken in high school and supplemented by satisfactory scores on National Examinations of the College Entrance Examination Board Advanced Placement Program.

 With a score of 3 or higher students receive credit for a minimum of one course in the subject area corresponding to the test.
 Credit is awarded based on students' majors.
-Additional AP® credit in a single subject area may be awarded based on an evaluation of students' high school records and career goals.
-To apply for additional credit, students should contact a Student Affairs staff member at their primary learning location.

 Career and Technical Education Credit Awarded for Articulation